beigeworm/PoshCord-C2/README.md

 = `FakeUpdate` : Spoof windows update screen.            =

 = `CustomCommand` : Execute a github file as a script.   =

-**SETUP**

-1. change YOUR_GITHUB_FILE_URL to the url for the file that contains the command eg. https://raw.githubusercontent.com/Username/Repo/main/file.txt -OR- http://your.server.ip.here/files/file.txt
-2. change YOUR_WEBHOOK_URL to your webhook eg. https://discord.com/api/webhooks/123445623531/f4fw3f4r46r44343t5gxxxxxx

 **EXTRA**